-6.3 Management of an incident
+6.3 Management of an Incident

-- Where there is evidence or suspicion that a pupil has drugs, has used drugs or has passed on drugs to another person, the school will follow its Behaviour Policy and may also use its power to search a pupil.
-Sanctions will be applied as outlined in the Behaviour Policy. - Where it is believed that a parent or carer is under the influence of drugs on the school premises they will be asked to leave.
-If a parent or carer refuses to leave, the Headmaster or their representative will call the police.
-Where there are serious or ongoing concerns, the school may consider banning a parent from entering the school site. - See Appendix B Responding to incidents involving drugs.

-6.4 Police and emergency involvement

-- The school will immediately refer illegal or unlawful incidents to the police. - See Appendix A for guidance on drug situations linked to medical emergencies.
+- Where there is evidence or suspicion that a pupil has drugs in their possession, has used drugs or has passed/sold on drugs to another person, the school will initially seek medical attention for the child if needed as per 7.3. - The school will follow its Behaviour and Exclusion Policies and may also use its power to search a pupil.
+Sanctions will be applied as outlined in the Behaviour and Exclusion Policies. - Where it is believed that a parent or carer is under the influence of drugs (including alcohol) on the school premises, they will be asked to leave.
+If they are due to collect their child, then they will be asked to make alternative arrangements and the child will be withheld to ensure their safety.
+If a parent or carer refuses to leave, the Headmaster or their representative should call the police.
+Where there are serious or ongoing concerns about the adult's presentation and drug use, the school may consider banning a parent from entering the school site. - See Appendix B Responding to incidents involving drugs. - 6.4 Police and Emergency Involvement - The school will immediately refer illegal or unlawful incidents to the police. - See Appendix A for guidance on drug situations linked to medical emergencies.

-6.5 The needs of pupils
+6.5 The Needs of Pupils